tommyle/built-with-flutter/README.md

 If you know a company that is using Flutter please create a PR.

-In your PR provide the company name and a reference, that's it!
+In your PR provide the company name and a source for the data point, that's it!

 Contributions must meet the following criteria: